Table of Contents

 This group includes deletions, duplications, inversions, and translocations.
 Deletion and duplication describe a loss or duplication of individual gene sequences within a chromosome, whereas translocation describes an exchange between non-homologous chromosomes.
 During an inversion, the changes likewise occur within a chromosome.

-Ionising radiation are one possible cause of chromosomal aberrations, e.g. from X-rays.
-This energy-rich radiation causes breaks within the chromosomes, some of which are then improperly put back together, which can in turn cause deletions or duplications.
+Ionising radiation is one possible cause of chromosomal aberrations, e.g. from X-rays.
+This energy-rich radiation causes breaks within the chromosomes, some of which are then improperly put back together, which can, in turn, cause deletions or duplications.

 The verification of structural chromosomal aberrations in daily hospital work primarily occurs in bone marrow cells, fibroblasts, and lymphocytes.
 However, essentially these changes can be found in all bodily tissues.

 A deletion entails the loss of a specific chromosome section, with multiple genes being located within a section.
-After loss of a section of the chromosome section several occurrences may happen which include :
+After the loss of a section of the chromosome section several occurrences may happen which include:

 Depending on how many fragments there are and which position these are located in, there may be a terminal or interstitial deletion.
 Terminal deletion means that one of the two end pieces of a chromosome is missing, whereas interstitial deletion describes a loss between the two ends.

 There are also homozygous and homologous deletions.
 Homozygous deletion describes the deletion occurring in both homologous chromosomes.
 The complete loss of the chromosome section affected by the deletion means that this form of deletion is generally lethal.

-One clinical example of deletion is cri-du-chat syndrome (French for “cat’s cry”), which means that a deletion has occurred in the short arm of chromosome 5 (5p).
-The name of this disease stems from the cat-like cries made by children affected, they have a small head and are mentally retarded children.
+One clinical example of deletion is cri-du-chat syndrome (French for ‘cat’s cry’), which means that a deletion has occurred in the short arm of chromosome 5 (5p).
+The name of this disease stems from the cat-like cries made by children affected, they have a small head and an intellectual disability.